Qiskit/qiskit-addon-cutting/INSTALL.rst

 #########################

 There are two options: installing locally or using within a Docker container.

-If you are using macOS or Linux with an Intel chip (i.e., not the new M1 or M2 chips), everything should work natively, so we recommend the first option.
-All users on ARM chips, as well as all Windows users, will have to use the toolbox within Docker (the second option) for everything to work as designed.
+- If you are using Linux or macOS with an Intel chip (i.e., not the new M1 or M2 chips), everything should work natively, so we recommend the first option.
+- All users on ARM chips, as well as all Windows users, will have to use the toolbox within Docker (the second option) for everything to work as designed.

 Option 1: Local installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^